 About 30 minutes in-person.
 Your student works through a mix of foundational, on-grade, and slightly stretch problems.
 It is low-pressure — we tell them up front that some questions are above their grade and that is okay.
 Afterward, we share what we saw and what we would suggest next.

-Both, in a sense.
-Students come in for structured sessions with a tutor present.
+More of a learning lab.
+Students come in for structured lab sessions with an instructor present.
 We teach concepts visually, give guided practice, and re-check skills over time.
-It is more structured than a one-off tutoring session and more personal than a generic curriculum.
+It is more structured than one-off tutoring and more personal than a generic curriculum.

 We are not a school and not a substitute for school.
 We work alongside it.
 Our focus is the underlying math skills your student needs — the ones that decide whether the next chapter feels manageable or impossible.